vkdolea/age-system/README.md

     - @level (character level)

 ## Spaceship and Vehicle Controls
-You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship.
+You can drag and drop Characters to Vehicles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship.

 ## Shortcuts
 1. *Shift + Click* on Attack or Damage rolls trigger GM roll (only GM can see).